Chinese Eggplant in Garlic Sauce

 • 2 tablespoons vegetable oil

-• 2 to 3 Chinese eggplants skin-on, cut into approximately 1" x 2" pieces (Note 1)
+• 2-3 Chinese eggplants skin-on, cut into approximately 2" pieces (Note 1)

 • ½ teaspoon kosher salt

-• 2 to 3 scallions green parts only, sliced thinly
+• 2-3 scallions green parts only, sliced thinly

 Instructions